billyonbilly-ai/alx-system_engineering-devops/0x07-networking_basics/README.md

   - What it is
   - How many layers it has
   - How it is organized
-- What is a LAN
+- What is a LAN?
   - Typical usage
   - Typical geographical size
 - What is a WAN